brageon/rest/plot/README.md

 * 13: Albus, metrics/emission : Water, Solid.
 03: Populus, group meetings : Water, S.
 * 02: Via, supply shortage : Water, Mutable.
 16: Rubeus, tao whirlwind : Air, M.

 Insipid is undefined Enneagram at uclassify.com while Spiral is NER pitch.
-Pluralism of ordinal numbers such as numerology of 96 posts define the content.
+Pluralism of ordinal numbers of 96 posts define the content.
 My 22nd question is "Is it worse to be biased or insipid" and in 16 hours I got 968 views and 4 answers.
 The content is an extension to 13th answer with "What is the best product to sell online for women".
 NER would be "biased=preference" and "insipid=boring".